 There’s a strict deadline known as a statute of limitations that accident victims must follow in any personal injury case.
 The statute of limitations in North Carolina is three years.
 You only have three years from the accident date to file a lawsuit for financial compensation.
 If you miss the deadline, you’ll lose your right to sue the drunk driver.

 In addition to economic and non-economic damages, you can also seek punitive damages.
 Instead of compensating losses, it’s a form of punishment against the at-fault party.
 It’s a rare financial award injured victims may receive if they can do the following:

 People who get hurt in car accidents might choose to handle their case alone.
 That can end up being a mistake.
-Charlotte drunk driving accident lawyers understand how to navigate the complicated legal process.
+The Charlotte drunk driving accident lawyers understand how to navigate the complicated legal process.
 We know the tactics used by insurance companies to intimidate injured parties into accepting settlements lower than they deserve.
-When you hire DeMayo Law Offices, LLP, we’ll protect your rights and ensure fair treatment.
+When you hire DeMayo Law Offices, we’ll protect your rights and ensure fair treatment.